Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Experimental Apparatus

-The \textit{Laundromat100M} dataset contain 100 million edges of the \textit{LOD Laundromat} service.\footnote{\url{https://lodlaundromat.org} (offline, a local copy of the dataset was used)} LOD Laundromat automatically cleans existing linked datasets and provides the cleaned version on a publicly accessible Website~\cite{DBLP:conf/semweb/BeekRBWS14}.
-The smaller dataset consists of about $29.87$ million vertices and $87.85$ million edges.
-Compared to the other two smaller datasets (BTC150M and BSBM100M), Laundromat100M contains a huge number of different labels ($33,431$) and label sets ($7,373$).
-However, on average a vertex's label set $l_v(v)$ only contains $0.93$ labels.
-Laundromat100M has the smallest average and maximum values for both degree and in-degree.

-The \textit{BTC150M} and \textit{BTC2B} datasets contain, respectively, approximately $150$~million and $1.9$~billion edges of the Billion Triple Challenge 2019 (BTC2019) dataset \cite{DBLP:conf/semweb/HerreraHK19}.\footnote{The full dataset has approximately $2.15$~billion edges.
+} Three real\hyp{}world datasets were chosen.
+The \textit{Laundromat100M} dataset contains $100\,$M edges of the LOD Laundromat service~\cite{DBLP:conf/semweb/BeekRBWS14}.\extended{\footnote{\url{https://lodlaundromat.org} (offline, a local copy of the dataset was used).}} This service automatically cleaned existing linked datasets and provided the cleaned version on a publicly accessible website. \extended{The dataset consists of about $29.87$ million vertices and $87.85$ million edges.
+It contains many more different labels ($33,431$) and label sets ($7,373$) than the other smaller datasets.
+However, on average each vertex has only $0.93$ labels. } The \textit{BTC150M} and \textit{BTC2B} datasets contain, respectively, around $150$~million and $1.9$~billion edges of the Billion Triple Challenge 2019 (BTC2019) dataset \cite{DBLP:conf/semweb/HerreraHK19}.\extended{\footnote{The full dataset has approximately $2.15$~billion edges.
 It is provided in several files.
 One file, containing about $150\,$M edges was corrupted and could not be parsed, so was omitted from our experiments.} Herrera, Hogan and K\"afer statistically analyzed the entire BTC2019 dataset.
-They found that 93\% of the total edges (${\sim}2$~billion) originate from Wikidata.\footnote{\url{https://www.wikidata.org/}} BTC150M is a chunk of those $2$~billion edges.
-Moreover, investigation of used vocabularies, predicates, and classes, led Herrera \etal to the conclusion that BTC2019 is a ``highly diverse dataset'' \cite{DBLP:conf/semweb/HerreraHK19}.
-The BTC150M dataset consists of about $5$~million vertices and $145$~million edges.
-Compared to the other two smaller datasets, it contains the least amount of different labels ($69$) and label sets ($137$).
-However, on average a vertex has $12.38$ different labels, which is about $12$ times more than the other two.
-Furthermore, BTC150M contains the greatest number of different edge labels ($10,750$) and has the highest average and maximum degrees and the highest maximum in-degree.
-BTC2B consists of about $79.65$ million vertices and $1.92$ billion edges.
-It contains $113,365$ different label sets and $38,136$ different edge labels.
-On average, a vertex has $10.40$ different labels, which is the largest value among the larger datasets.
+They found that} 93\% of the total edges \extended{(${\sim}2$~billion)~}originate from Wikidata~\cite{wikidata}.
+BTC150M is the first chunk of the $1.9$~billion edges. \extended{Moreover, investigation of used vocabularies, predicates, and classes, led Herrera \etal to the conclusion that BTC2019 is a ``highly diverse dataset'' \cite{DBLP:conf/semweb/HerreraHK19}.
+The BTC150M dataset has about $5$~million vertices and $145$~million edges.
+BTC150M contains the fewest different labels ($69$) and label sets ($137$) of the smaller datasets.
+However, on average a vertex has $12.38$ different labels, about $12$ times more than the other two.
+Also, BTC150M has the most different edge labels ($10,750$).
+BTC2B has about $79.65$ million vertices, $1.92$ billion edges, $113,365$ different label sets and $38,136$ different edge labels.
+On average, a vertex has $10.40$\extended{~different} labels, the most of the larger datasets.} \extended{